agude/agude.github.io/_posts/2020-02-10-my_sons_language_development_comparison.md

 about the same age.
 The advantage is small though; the average difference in time to first 50 words between the first and second child is only 1 month.

 Theo and Cory do not follow this trend.
-Cory was 3 to 4 months faster then Theo to hit language development milestones in Cantonese, English, and Spanish; he also knew many more animal sounds.
+Cory was 3 to 4 months faster than Theo to hit language development milestones in Cantonese, English, and Spanish; he also knew many more animal sounds.
 Theo was artificially limited in his Spanish acquisition though, as [mentioned in his post][theo_post],